 We selected a group of users to act as our user voice in the process and heavily involved them in the process for feedback and validation.
 On the design side, this allowed us to create a well-defined user story and understand the success criteria of the design.
 We took the research and created our initial wireframes and iterated upon after presenting them to the client.
 Since we wanted this platform to apply to as many types of events as possible, designing it in a component-based fashion would allow site admin to choose which blocks they needed and could do without.
 The design had to allow for the neighboring of unknown components and follow a modular layout in which each component is independent of the others.

 Once we were able to confirm the ideal user experience and content considerations through the wireframes we moved to a higher fidelity comp, created in Sketch.
 The importance of the comp was to communicate the branding applications to the platform and to serve as a build guide for the front end development team.
-After multiple iterations, and input into feasibility of implementation and adherence of brand standards we arrived at these comps.
+After multiple iterations, and input into the feasibility of implementation and adherence of brand standards we arrived at these mockups.

-Since this was a platform being designed it needed a level of abstraction in order to be applicable to other brands.
-So while the mockup stage was in progress one of the constraints kept in mind was the ability to practically theme another brand on the platform.
+Since this was a platform being designed it needed a level of abstraction to be applicable to other brands.
+So while the mockup stage was in progress one of the constraints we kept in mind was the ability to practically theme another brand on the platform.
 This meant using colors strategically so they could easily be swapped out without breaking the design.
 One way to solve this is by using shades of an inputted base color, then using SASS mixins to generate predefined tones of that value.